Caduceus

 It was a general belief in the ancient world that snakes don't die of old

-age like other animals, but periodically shed their skins and emerge
+age like other animals, but periodically shed their skins and emergerenewed or reborn into another life.
+Greeks called the snake's cast

 skin geras, "old age."
 The Chinese envisioned resurrection of the dead